raglub/rspec_gem/README.md

 ### 0.2.x

-You can use path into rails environment by use method (Usage resource of application, like models)
+You can require rails rails environment by use method (include resource of application, like models)

-    RspecGem.path_rails_environment
+    RspecGem.require_rails_environment

+or more faster environment

+    RspecGem.require_model_environment

-which you can use in file spec_helper.rb, for example:
+which you add into file spec_helper.rb which is included in your gem, for example:

     require "rspec_gem"
-    require RspecGem.path_rails_environment
+    RspecGem.require_rails_environment

 Finally in your application rails_app invoke command (all tests from directory "spec" from gem testing_gem)